LinkTheDot/twitch-chat-tracker/README.md

 # Defaults to `twitch_tracker_db`.
 database = ""

-# The password used to connect to mysql
+# The password used to connect to mysql.
+# Uses the `DATABASE_PASSWORD` environment variable.
+Otherwise defaults to `password`.
-databasePassword: ""
+sqlUserPassword: ""

+# The API key obtained from `https://pastebin.com/doc_api`.
+# Used for automatically uploading reports with the `database_report_generator` to Pastebin.
+# The `-f` feature flag can be used to output reports to file instead.
+pastebinApiKey: "Your_Key_Here"
 ```

+Once all the required fields are set, you can run the base program which will
+connect to Twitch.
+Then start parsing messages and logging them to the database.